-Financing receivables include sustainable infrastructure project loans, receivables and direct financing leases that have not been securitized.
-In evaluating the accounting for our financing receivables we make certain judgments related to whether each transaction should be classified as a receivable that is held-to-maturity or held-for-sale.
-As our strategy includes holding a large portion of our transactions on our balance sheet, most of our financing receivables will be classified as held-to-maturity.
-If any of our financing receivables are classified as held-for-sale, the asset would be reported at the lower of our cost or fair value with any changes in value below our costs recorded in the income statement.
-We evaluate our financing receivables on at least a quarterly basis, and more frequently when economic or other conditions warrant such an evaluation, for potential delinquencies or other events that may indicate a potential impairment of the financing receivable.
-If an asset is determined to be impaired, the impairment charges would be recorded in the income statement and reduce our net income.
+Government and commercial receivables ("receivables") include sustainable infrastructure project loans and receivables that have not been securitized.
+These receivables are separately presented in our balance sheet given the differing nature of the credit risk related to these assets.
+In evaluating the accounting for our receivables we make certain judgments related to whether each transaction should be classified as a receivable that is held-to-maturity or held-for-sale.
+As our strategy includes holding a large portion of our transactions on our balance sheet, most of our receivables will be classified as held-to-maturity.
+If we have decided to sell a receivable or have agreed upon the terms with an investor to purchase one of our receivables, we would classify the receivable as held-for-sale.
+If any of our receivables are classified as held-for-sale, the asset would be reported at the lower of our amortized cost or fair value with any changes in value below our costs recorded in the income statement.
+We evaluate our receivables on at least a quarterly basis, and more frequently when economic or other conditions warrant such an evaluation, for potential delinquencies or other events that may indicate a potential impairment of the receivable.
+If an asset is determined to be impaired, any impairment charges would be recorded in the income statement and reduce our net income.
 We further discuss our process for evaluating these judgments in Note 2 of the audited financial statements in this Form 10-K.